ebondust/AdBuddizXamarin/README.md

 ## a) Show ad

-Wherever you want to display an ad, add the following import and SDK call:
+Wherever you want to display an ad, add the following SDK call:

 	AdBuddizHandler.Instance.ShowAd();